Vashon, Washington: 2020 census

+Of the 4,717 households on Vashon Island, 54.3% were married couples living together, and 6.5% were cohabitating but unmarried.
+Households with a male householder with no spouse or partner were 15.1% of the population, while households with a female householder with no spouse or partner were 24.1% of the population.
+Out of all households, 22.0% had children under the age of 18 living with them and 45.0% had residents who were 65 years of age or older.
+There were 4,717 occupied housing units on Vashon Island, of which 79.9% were owner-occupied and 20.1% were occupied by renters.

+The median age of the island's residents was 53.1 years old for all sexes, 52.0 years old for males, and 54.0 years old for females.
+Of the total population, 17.8% of residents were under the age of 19; 3.3% were between the ages of 20 and 24; 17.2% were between the ages of 25 and 44; 32.2% were between the ages of 45 and 64; and 29.4% were 65 years of age or older.
+The gender makeup of the island's residents was 49.6% male and 50.4% female.

 Government

 In 1994 the Vashon Island Committee for Self-Government circulated a petition calling for the incorporation of Vashon and Maury Islands.
 At the time only some 448 residents of about 10,000 signed the petition which was then filed with the King County Auditor.

 The Vashon-Maury Island Community Council was a body whose purpose was to advise the King County Council on matters relating to Vashon Island and Maury Island.
 In 2013, it collapsed due to a requirement that it comply with the state's public records act and threats of lawsuits undermined the function of the organization.
 However, with the adoption of formal bylaws on June 15, 2020, a new Vashon-Maury Island Community Council was officially created by island residents.
 The new group was formed as a non-profit to help island residents address important issues facing their community.